ovh/docs/pages/platform/databases/01_databases_order_api/guide.en-au.md

 - **description**: A human-readable description for the service you wish to create
 - **plan**: the desired plan for the service
 - **version**: the MongoDB version you want to use
-- **nodesPattern**: specify the nodes _flavor_ and _region_, and the number of nodes you want to use
+- **nodesPattern**: specify the _flavor_ and _region_, and the number of nodes you want to use
 - **nodeslist**: Leave this parameter undefined.
 It is another way to specify the list of nodes your cluster uses.
-As of today, multi-region and non flavor-homogenous clusters are not supported.
-Hence it's easier to use **nodePattern** to specify a number of same-region, same-flavor nodes.
+As of today, multi-region and flavor-heterogeneous clusters are not supported.
+Hence it is easier to use **nodesPattern** to specify a number of same-region, same-flavor nodes.

 If you want to use public networking, you're all set.
 If you want to use private networking, you'll also want to specify: